Andrew2212/AndroidGameXO/README.md

 - Gardner - see books of Mr. Gardner - by kolega69 (Konyachenko Oleg)

-- There is only authors (Hexlet-Java-101 team AI) own code (it's part of the open source Hexlet.org project).
+- There is only authors (Hexlet-Java-101 team AI) own code.
 - GUI & architecture by Andrew2212(me).
 - It works independently onto the device quite well.